markbuckle/rag-app-frontend/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+I didn't use this method as it is slightly more expensive though easier to navigate.
+You can use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Deploy on AWS Amplify